Guilherme774/yariga-dashboard/README.md

 > Portal Status: Under development ⚠️

 ### That is a MERN Application developed for study purpose.
-### That is a simple but  project, but i tried to use the best developments, git and clean code practices.
+### That is a simple but very powerfull project, but i tried to use the best developments, git and clean code practices.

 <br>